 - The student who brought the guest gets his or her incentive after the guest takes the lesson.
 Indeed, a good deal all around!

 Similar to a Guest Party, an Open House Dance Party is a free dance night for everyone in the community to celebrate a holiday, an anniversary, or a Grand Opening.
 But one thing is for sure, it’s a time for the studio to put it’s the best foot forward.

 - Professional show

 Attend Open Houses whenever you can because you’ll get to mingle with the students and staff.
-Above all, it’s a good way to meet the members of the dance club.
+Above all else, it’s a great way to meet the members of the dance club.
 With this in mind, get out there, meet new people, make new friends!